rimichaeru/logic-poker/README.md

 eg. 100 coins in the pot, your cards have a 60% chance to win.
 You should bet 60 coins and over time this would make you money.
 To make this beneficial, you must do this every round.
 40% chance to win on round 1?
 Bet 40% of pot.
 70% chance to win on round 2, bet 70% of pot.
 And so on!

-For more on bet-sizing: https://www.888poker.com/magazine/strategy/bet-sizing-poker-comprehensive-guide
+For more on bet-sizing visit: `https://www.888poker.com/magazine/strategy/bet-sizing-poker-comprehensive-guide/`

 #### How to play:
 You start with 3000 coins.
 Do not lose them all.